ESPRI-Mod/synda/sdt/doc/user_guide.md

 ## Synopsis

-This document describes how to download files using Synda.
+This document describes how to download files with Synda.

 ## Introduction